 Technology is incorporated into learning and students have access to provided Chromebooks, and hands-on learning experiences are provided as Wilson Hall is a Science, Technology, Engineering, Arts & Math certified school.
 Students are encouraged to collaborate with classmates, think critically, develop written and verbal communication skills, and develop their creativity through projects.

-Students have a seven period schedule with different teachers for each subject, and the school day is from 8:00 AM–2:25 PM.
-The school does not offer extraordinary academic accommodations for students with special needs.
+Students have a seven-period schedule with different teachers for each subject, and the school day is from 8:00 AM–2:30 PM.
+The school does not offer extraordinary academic accommodation for students with special needs.